nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * `Model#updateTransactionListPredicate(Predicate<Transaction>)` — Updates the transaction list to contain transactions that match any of the keywords.

-The following sequence diagram shows an example execution of command `findt 1 ...`, where `...` represents any number of keywords.
+The following sequence diagram shows an example execution of command `findt 1 keys`, where `keys` represents any number of keywords.

 <puml src="diagrams/FindTransactionsDiagram.puml" />